COVID-19 pandemic in Washington, D.C.: Schools

 On March 13, District of Columbia Public Schools (DCPS) shut down schools from March 16 to March 31.
 March 16 was reserved for professional development for teachers in preparation for the implementation of distance learning.
 The April Spring Break period was moved to March 17 to March 23, after which classes were set to resume online.
 DCPS-sponsored out-of-state travel for students was suspended until May 1 and staff travel was restricted.
 During the closure, several schools were set to offer meals to students from 10 am to 2 pm on weekdays.

 D.C.
-Public Schools have an all-virtual start to the 2020–21 school year for students in pre-K through the 12th grade, from August 31 to at least November 6.
+Public Schools had an all-virtual start to the 2020–21 school year for students in pre-K through the 12th grade, from August 31 to at least November 6.
 On October 5, DC Public Schools announced an updated reopening plan, with certain elementary students having an option of in-person or virtual learning starting on November 9, with secondary schools remaining as virtual instruction until February 1.
-However, the mayor and school chancellor, Lewis Ferebee, had developed the plan without informing the various faculty unions or asking for input, and the union maintains that the schools are not ready to be reopened.
+However, the mayor and school chancellor, Lewis Ferebee, had developed the plan without informing the various faculty unions or asking for input, and the union maintained that the schools were not ready to be reopened.

 Impact on sports

 The pandemic affected several sports in the district.
-On March 12, Major League Baseball cancelled the remainder of spring training, and on March 16, they announced that the season will be postponed indefinitely, after the recommendations from the CDC to restrict events of more than 50 people for the next eight weeks, affecting the Washington Nationals.
+On March 12, Major League Baseball cancelled the remainder of spring training, and on March 16, they announced that the season would be postponed indefinitely, after the recommendations from the CDC to restrict events of more than 50 people for the next eight weeks, affecting the Washington Nationals.
 Also on March 12, the National Basketball Association announced the season would be suspended for 30 days, affecting the Washington Wizards.
 In the National Hockey League, the season was suspended for an indefinite amount of time, affecting the Washington Capitals.

 In college sports, the National Collegiate Athletic Association cancelled all winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities districtwide.
 On March 16, the National Junior College Athletic Association also canceled the remainder of the winter seasons as well as the spring seasons.